Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 - assemble specialized microservices to build a highly complex, customized HPC environment in a fraction of the time it would take with traditional software;

-By using microservices as building blocks, an HPC CAE system can be deployed and made available to a variety of different users around the world in the exact same way.
+By using microservices as building blocks, an HPC CAE (computer-aided engineering) system can be deployed and made available to a variety of different users around the world in the exact same way.
 Whether your team is in a corporate headquarters or working remotely across the globe, the platform delivers the same high-performance experience, regardless of the local hardware they are using.

 The three pillars of cloud simulation: front-end, compute and data